cogu/autosar/doc/tutorial.rst

    ws.saveXML('DataTypes.arxml')

-Below you will find all the parts we written so far in one single script:
+Below you will find the entire script we have written so far.

 .. code-block:: python